Tarzoon: Shame of the Jungle: Release

-A 15-minute pilot was shown at the 1974 Cannes Film Festival, and the film was finished by September 1975.
+A 15-minute pilot was shown at the 1974 Cannes Film Festival, and the film was finished and released in September 1975 in France and Belgium everywhere with both the English and French version.
 The film was submitted by the producers to the Academy Awards for their consideration for Best Foreign Language Film.
-The following year, the estate of Edgar Rice Burroughs sued the producer of Tarzoon and 20th Century Fox, the film's distributor in France, for alleged plagiarism.
+The following year, the estate of Edgar Rice Burroughs sued the producer of Tarzoon and 20th Century-Fox, the film's distributor in France, for alleged plagiarism.
 The estate lost the case after the French court determined the film was a legitimate parody.

 In 1978, the film was imported into the United States by International Harmony and Stuart S. Shapiro.
 Shapiro recalls telling customs that the film was a work in progress and it would be edited to be suitable for theatrical release in the U.S. He did not remember any problems bringing the film into the country.
 The distributor encountered problems finding theaters willing to show the X rated version of the film.
-The film ended up making a profit in San Francisco, but was largely unsuccessful in other towns like Chicago, Philadelphia, Michigan and San Francisco.
-Much of its success was credited to International Harmony's ad campaign created by writer Edwin Heaven who, similar to Cinemation with Fritz the Cat, used the film's disadvantage (its X rating) to its marketing advantage; radio ads and giant posters plastered all over San Francisco, Chicago, Philadelphia, and Michigan proclaimed: "YOU'RE GOING TO LAUGH YOUR X OFF!"
+The film ended up making a profit in San Francisco, but was largely unsuccessful in other towns like Chicago, Philadelphia, Oregon and San Francisco.
+Much of its success was credited to International Harmony's ad campaign created by writer Edwin Heaven who, similar to Cinemation with Fritz the Cat, used the film's disadvantage (its X rating) to its marketing advantage; radio ads and giant posters plastered all over San Francisco, Chicago, Philadelphia, Oregon proclaimed: "You're going to laugh your X off!"